-Accuracy can mean many things to different people.
-For marketers who are not trained market researchers, “accurate market research” would include data that reflects their customers and helps improve the success of new campaigns, products and services.
-Most claims related to accuracy (and the ones many marketers rely upon) are associated with surveys among large groups of people.
+For most of us, “accurate market research” would include data that reflects their customers (or target audience) and helps improve the success of new campaigns, products and services.
+Most claims related to accuracy are associated with surveys among large groups of people.
 We are lured into comfort by “95% confidence level” or “error range of +/- 3%.”

 While these claims provide reassurances that the research is accurate, they don’t actually capture many of the sources of inaccuracy in market research.
-In fact, I would argue that some of the most inaccurate research is actually from large-scale surveys, as opposed to more targeted qualitative research.
+Arguably, some of the most inaccurate research is actually from large-scale surveys, as opposed to more targeted research.

 Larger Sample Sizes Don’t Equal Better Accuracy